SignBot: Learning Human-to-Humanoid Sign Language Interaction: Environment

+Notably, since the Unitree H1's wrist has only one DoF, it can only rotate while maintaining a fixed orientation and cannot bend.
+To address this, we modify the robot by adding two additional DoFs to the wrist, which allows the wrist to move up/down and left/right, enabling more flexible sign language gestures.
 Table \ref{tab:simulation performance} illustrates the training performance of each baseline under different difficulty levels.
 The results indicate that SignBot achieves the lowest error in metrics such as DoF position tracking and yaw angle tracking, while also achieving the highest reward value, demonstrating the effectiveness of the SignBot control policy.
 The improvement in tracking accuracy and the reduction in training difficulty are attributed to the provision of upper body DoF position data and the tracking of lower body bent standing position.
 SignBot excels in controlling yaw and roll\&pitch angles, indicating strong stability of the robot base.
 We also test other baselines, such as tracking the upper and whole body DoF positions, but the performance of these is unsatisfactory.
 This is because sign language differs from other upper-body movements; it is flexible and varied, and the frequency of sign language actions in the dataset is relatively fast.
 In addition, we observe that the length of the sentences does not significantly affect SignBot's performance.
 When the sentences are short, SignBot tends to have larger errors in tracking keypoints.
 This may be due to the shorter episode length, which causes the robot to complete and reset its random learning for the next action quickly.
 During this period, it needs to adjust the robot's global pose frequently.
-We also provide a more intuitive case study to compare various baselines (See Appendix C).
-Please see more video examples.